xayanide/xayanide-mixed-osu-skin/README.md

 ## Known Issues
 - **instafade**: After hitcircle combo 9, the hitcircle numbers overlaps with each other
-- **instafade**: Some hitcircles have a visible small box or dot on its center
+- **instafade**: On a certain combo, some hitcircles will appear to have a visible small box or dot on its center
 > [!NOTE]
 > This will not be worked on.
 This is a known issue to all osu! skins that have instantly fading hitcircles.